-1. generate the keys in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement;

-2. generate the CA keys using personnel in trusted roles under the principles of multiple person control and split knowledge;

-3. generate the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement;

-4. log its CA key generation activities; and

-5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.
+- 1. generate the keysCA Key Pairs in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement; - 2. generate the CA keysKey Pairs using personnel in Trusted Roles under the principles of multiple person control and split knowledge; - 3. generate the CA keysKey Pairs within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement; - 4. log its CA key generation activities; and - 5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.

-6.1.1.2.
-RA Key Pair Generation
+6.1.1.2 RA Key Pair Generation

-6.1.1.3.
-Subscriber Key Pair Generation
+6.1.1.3 Subscriber Key Pair Generation